stephenogunmuyiwa/OpenFAToolkit/README.md

 1. **Works Everywhere**: Compatible with Langchain, Openai, Gemini, and more.
 2. **Wallet Agnostic**: Supports all fintech wallet providers (Flutterwave, Paystack, ...).
-3. **Customizable & Open Sourced**: Use or add more tools for any finance functionality (sending money, checking wallet balance, etc) and analysis .
+3. **Customizable**: Use or add more tools for any finance functionality (sending money, checking wallet balance, etc) and analysis .

 ![OpenFAT](https://github.com/stephenogunmuyiwa/OpenFAToolkit/blob/python/assets/cover1.png?raw=true)